-To report animal cruelty please call the national RSPCA on 0300 1234 999 (7am to 10pm).
-Please note that RSPCA Southport, Ormskirk & District Animal Centre staff cannot respond to cruelty complaints, as we do not have the appropriately trained staff, or insurances in place to do so.
+To report animal cruelty or neglect, please call the national RSPCA on 0300 1234 999 (7am to 10pm).
+Please note that RSPCA Southport, Ormskirk & District Animal Centre staff cannot respond to reported cruelty or neglect complaints, as we do not have the appropriately trained staff, or insurances in place to do so.
 The RSPCA Inspectors and Rescue Officers are employed by the National RSPCA, which is a separately registered charity.
-You should report cruelty and neglect directly to them, on the telephone number above.
+You should report cruelty or neglect directly to them, on the telephone number above.
 We cannot take reports on their behalf, as they wish to receive first hand information from the person making the report.

 Follow the following links for our Covid-secure Risk Assessment of the Animal Centre Rehoming Process

 Follow the following links for our Covid Secure Risk Assessment for our Charity Shop